gndrmnn/nodepool/doc/source/configuration.rst

         deployed in the same internal private network, set the option to False to save floating ip for cloud provider.

+     .. attr:: ip-pool
+        : type: string

+        Specify the floating ip pool from which Nodepool will fetch an ip to be attached to the node.
+If not specified the first pool found will be selected.

      .. attr:: host-key-checking
         :type: bool
         :default: True